rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 Adding `ansible_ssh_common_args` in `/inventoris/hosts` will make ansible to do the provisioning on dockerhost servers through bastion host.

-And prefixing the ansible commands with `TF_KEY_NAME=private_ip` to dockerhost_playbook.yml is essential as it would return a private ip which is used to access the dockerhost servers, otherwise, `UNREACHEABLE !` would be occurred.
+And prefixing the ansible commands with `TF_KEY_NAME=private_ip` to dockerhost_playbook.yml is essential as it would force dockerhost server to only accept a private ip entry, otherwise, `UNREACHEABLE !` would be occurred.

 ###### Linking Terraform and Ansible.